 The Standard IE course has been developed for learners working at a developmental age of 9 years and above.
 IE Standard is a series of structured paper-and-pencil exercises that gradually increase in levels of difficulty and abstraction.

-The materials are organized into workbooks called “instruments” and each instrument focuses on a specific cognitive area such as analytic perception, comparison, classification, orientation in space and time, and so on.
-They may include verbal, mathematical, logical and even emotional skills, depending upon the needs of the learner.
+The materials are organized into workbooks called ‘instruments’ and each instrument focuses on a specific cognitive area such as analytic perception, comparison, classification, orientation in space and time and more.
+They may include verbal, mathematical, logical and even emotional skills – depending upon the needs of the learner.

-Learners are guided through the tasks by a mediator who helps them develop strategies for problem solving and analytic thinking that they can then carry on into the rest of their lives.
+Learners are guided through the tasks by a mediator who helps them develop strategies for problem solving and analytic thinking, skills they can then carry on into the rest of their lives.